 More reasons your boss might be persuaded by…

 They offer a pleasant distraction from work and can give you an opportunity to take a short break.
 They promote positivity and can unite a team by being the centre of attention.
-Office dogs also balance emotions, are non-judgemental and will be friends with anyone which can help you relax and feel at ease as you work.
+Office dogs also balance emotions, are non-judgemental and will be friends with anyone, which can help you relax and feel at ease as you work.

-An office dog will also provide unlimited content for your social media! – Check out the #OfficeDogs hashtag on Instagram!
+Not only that, but an office dog will also provide unlimited content for your social media! – Check out the #OfficeDogs hashtag on Instagram!

 Make new friends

-Try to change who you sit with / spend the most time with at work, fresh conversation faces can help improve your mood.
+Try to change who you sit with / spend the most time with at work, fresh conversation and faces can help improve your mood.
 A little goes a long way when building relationships with colleagues so share those positive vibes!
 You could simply make coffee for your team or help a colleague with something they’ve been struggling with.

 If you’re part of a small team embrace social media!
 Facebook groups are a great place to find like-minded people in your industry who are happy to chat, answer questions and learn about your work throughout the day.
 One of the best ones I’ve found for meeting and chatting things through with engaged Digital Marketers is Team Digirati.